 There are many ways you can try to reduce your partner’s snoring.
 Before you give up hope of ever spending the night together again, give some simple lifestyle changes a go.

 - Exercise.
 Being overweight by even a few pounds can hugely increase the chances of snoring.
 Fat around the neck often leads to the upper airway narrowing, restricting the ability to breathe freely.
 Eating a balanced diet and exercising regularly can help reduce body fat and stop snoring caused by being overweight.

 - Cut down on drinking.
 It might be hard for your partner to give up a night-time tipple.
 But reducing the amount of alcohol you drink limits the relaxation effect on muscle tissue that leads to snoring.

 - Quit smoking.
 Cigarette smoke irritates and damages the lining of your nasal cavity and throat.
 This causes swelling and reduces the airway tissue’s elasticity.
 Reducing the number of cigarettes that your partner smokes can help limit the irritation and help them breathe more freely.

 A solution for every snorer

 Before deciding, it’s useful to know what type of snorer your partner is.
 Different products will treat different types of snoring.
-Click here to diagnose their snoring and learn which product is the most suitable for them.
+Click here to find out which category they fall into, as well as recommended products.

 Many couples don’t realise that snoring isn’t normal.
 Don’t let poor sleep affect your relationship – and your health.